-The Biology Assistant's primarily duties will be to survey Euarthropoda species (such as spiders, millipedes/centipedes, and insects) throughout the nearly two square miles of park within city limits and potentially two more square miles of newly acquired land outside of the city limits.
-The student will work hands on with the Biologist/Natural Resource Manager to learn procedures for collecting, identifying, and preserving the various euarthropods found within the park.
-The participant can expect doing extensive research on the various euarthropods and there ecology.
-Secondarily, the participant will make an interpretive brochure indicating some of the common euarthorpods found within the park.
+Were you fascinated with spiders, centipedes, and insects as a kid?
+Do you still have a passion for these small animals?
+If so, this internship might be for you!
+The primary duties of the Biology Assistant position at the Vicksburg National Military Park are to survey Euarthropoda species (such as spiders, millipedes/centipedes, and insects) throughout the nearly two square miles of park within city limits and potentially two more square miles of newly acquired land outside of the city limits.
+The intern will work hands-on with the Biologist/Natural Resource Manager to learn procedures for collecting, identifying, and preserving the various euarthropods found within the park.
+The intern can expect to do extensive research on the various euarthropods and their ecology.
+Secondarily, they will make an interpretive brochure indicating some of the common euarthorpods found within the park.
 This brochure will be used by interpretive staff and potentially given to visitors.
-If desired, the participant may also help with ongoing surveys which include herpetological surveys (such as amphibians, lizards, and snakes), and/or avian surveys (birds), and/or vascular plant surveys in order to gain a more varied experience of field biology.
+If desired, the intern may also help with ongoing surveys which include herpetological surveys (such as amphibians, lizards, and snakes), and/or avian surveys (birds), and/or vascular plant surveys in order to gain a more varied experience of field biology.

 Minimally the applicant should have 2 years towards a bachelor's degree in a biological science field (or similar field); he/she should have taken a course in entomology or an equivalent at the participant's university; they should be skilled in Microsoft Word, able to hike steep terrain, and have a driver license.
 Preferably, they should be skilled in Adobe illustrator (or similar programs), insect pinning, and microscope use.

 The applicant must be a U.S. citizen or U.S. permanent legal resident (“green-card-holder”) between the ages of 18 and 30 years old, of diverse background, or a veteran up to age 35.
 Prior to starting this position, a government security background clearance will be required.